 is not required.
 A

 notification suffices.
 This is a generally accepted principle since the European Court of Justice ruled on the arrest of Van der Elst.
-The Dutch government has however established that it should be notified beforehand where and which activities are going to be undertaken by the employee.
-This notification needs to be registered with the UWV Werkbedrijf.
+The Dutch government has however established that it should be notified beforehand, two days before the start of the work undertaken by the employee in the Netherlands.
+This notification needs to be filed online through the online notification portal with the Sociale Verzekeringsbank (SVB).
+Non compliance can result in penalties imposed by the Labour Inspectorate.
+Please click here to read more about the online notification duty and penalties.

 A few conditions are applicable.
 The activities to be undertaken, services provided should be described, be time determined and for a previously agreed upon compensation value.